 There are a number of components listed below which can be replaced simply and quickly by following the given procedure.
-In each case the operation of each replaced component must be checked by carrying out the appropriate part of the commissioning procedure.
-See Section 11.0:COMMISSIONING & TESTING.
+In each case carrying out the appropriate part of the commissioning procedure must check the operation of each replaced component.
+See Section 11.0:Commissioning and Testing

-NOTE: Isolate all electrical supplies to the boiler and turn off the gas supply before removing controls cover and commencing any servicing or component exchange procedure.
+NOTE: Isolate electrical supply to the boiler and turn off the gas supply before removing controls cover and commencing any servicing or component exchange procedure.

-14.1 Pilot Burner Assembly
+14.1 Igniter Assembly

-Reference to Figure No. 10 shows position of pilot burner.
-To remove pilot assembly the bundy tube, thermocouple and piezo spark cable must first be disconnected from the gas valve.
-Figure No. 15 shows diagram of pilot assembly and relevant components and part numbers.
+Reference to Figure No. 10 shows position of igniter assembly.
+To remove assembly the igniter lead must first be disconnected from the electrode, (Protective boot to be pulled down cable to reveal connector).

+Figure No. 14 shows diagram of igniter assembly and relevant components and part numbers.
 Renew components as required and generally remove any loose sooty deposits and clean as required.
-Ensure positions of components are as recommended in Figure No. 15.
+Ensure positions of components are as recommended in Figure No. 14 (ensure protective boot is replaced over electrode).

-14.2 Control Thermostat Renewal: Part No. 339009345 or 533901178
+14.2 Control Thermostat Renewal.
+Part No. 339009345 or 533901178